TellabiyyamAbhilash/Adaptive-Inpainting/README.md

   <img src="./example/MainFramework.png" width="100%">
 </p>

 TL; DR: Users can select any object in an image by clicking on it.
-With powerful vision models, e.g., [SAM](https://arxiv.org/abs/2304.02643), [LaMa](https://arxiv.org/abs/2109.07161) and [Stable Diffusion (SD)](https://arxiv.org/abs/2112.10752), **Inpaint Anything** is able to remove the object smoothly (i.e., *Remove Anything*).
-Further, prompted by user input text, Inpaint Anything can fill the object with any desired content (i.e., *Fill Anything*) or replace the background of it arbitrarily (i.e., *Replace Anything*).
+With powerful vision models, e.g., [SAM](https://arxiv.org/abs/2304.02643), [LaMa](https://arxiv.org/abs/2109.07161) and [Stable Diffusion (SD)](https://arxiv.org/abs/2112.10752), **Adaptive Inpainting** is able to remove the object smoothly (i.e., *Remove Anything*).
+Further, prompted by user input text, Adaptive Inpainting can fill the object with any desired content (i.e., *Fill Anything*) or replace the background of it arbitrarily (i.e., *Replace Anything*).

 ## 🌟 Features